SleepySwords/portfolio/articles/protocol.md

 trying to read sockets using our arbitrary read technique to trying to produce a name that would cause some weirdness.

-One piece of information was the locked version in the package.json.
-Looking up the [CVE](https://github.com/axios/axios/security/advisories/GHSA-jr5f-v2jv-69x6) for axios we see there is a Server-side request forgery for axios and the version used has not been patched.
-We also use the base URL which matches perfectly with the exploit.
+One piece of information was the locked version in the package.json for axios.
+Looking up the [CVE](https://github.com/axios/axios/security/advisories/GHSA-jr5f-v2jv-69x6) we see there is a Server-side request forgery for axios and the version used has not been patched.
+The code also used the base URL which matches perfectly with the exploit.
 That means we could use something like `http://localhost/api/img/http://v1.backend.wbc/candidates` and be able to access any internal hostnames that we want.

 We thought we could use this and directly provide the redis-socket as a hostname.
-However, this failed because redis has not opened any ports.
+However, this failed because redis was opened with only a unix socket, no tcp ports.
 So we struggled with this for ages, wondering if this would help us to find anything.

-Another thing that this exploit do is be able to skip the validation step of the node application.
+Another way to use this exploit was to skip the validation step of the node application.
 We can put anything in `xx` below not limited by `v1`, `v2`, ...
 `http://localhost/api/img/http://nginx/xx/yy`

 After a week, we stumbled upon a [forum post](https://serverfault.com/questions/316157/how-do-i-configure-nginx-proxy-pass-node-js-http-server-via-unix-socket).
-NGINX also directly uses proxy pass without anything and we pass the first argument to the front and the second to the back.
+NGINX also directly uses proxy pass and we can control the first argument that will be placed in the front and the second which is placed on the back of the URL.
 So what if we have a url like this.
 Attempting this on a local instance.

 `http://localhost/api/img/http://nginx/unix:/redis/redis.sock:/`

 ![axios](/secudu/axios.png)

 Bingo, we hit the redis container.
-We do have an issue though, redis detects the `HOST:` header and terminates the connection, so we cannot get the flag.
+We do have an issue though, redis detects the `HOST:` header and terminates the connection, so we cannot directly get the flag.
 We stumbled upon this [article](https://smarx.com/posts/2020/09/ssrf-to-redis-ctf-solution/) which talks about using carriage returns to insert bulk strings to break up the Host header.
 The solution did not exactly work here.